 What a wonderful country Cambodia is: breathtaking temples, delicious food, amazing culture… and trash.
 A lot of trash.
 A 5 minutes walk around any city is enough to realize that Cambodia has a problem with waste management.
 The streets are filled with garbage and waste pickers often bike around with a huge amount of cans, plastic or cardboard.
 But what happens to this waste?
 And what is actually done regarding recycling in Cambodia ?

-In Cambodia, cardboard, plastic bottles, and metal are the main items that get recycled.
+In Cambodia, cardboard, plastic bottles, aluminium cans and metal are the main items that get recycled.
+Some building materials such as steel are also easy to recycle.
 For other waste such as e-waste, the waste pickers might sometimes collect them to re-sell their different components.
 For food waste, farmers collect the leftovers from street vendors and restaurants to give to their pigs.
-Some companies (such as COMPED in Battambang) are also starting to take food scrap to create compost .
+Some companies (such as COMPED in Battambang) are also starting to take food scrap to create compost.

 The waste pickers (or edjai) collect recyclable waste in the streets or dumpsites to sell to bigger collectors (recycling depot).
 These collectors might send them to recycling facilities in Cambodia (e.g. for paper) although there are very few recycling plants in the country at the moment.
 As a result, they send most of the waste to neighbouring countries, such as Thailand or Vietnam.

 However, this is coming to an end as imported waste and especially plastic waste has increased tremendously in these countries.
 This follows China’s decision to ban most of imported solid waste in 2017.
 From taking 45% of the world’s plastic waste created since 1992, China was only taking 1% of the waste in 2018, leaving the burden to other countries.
 As a result, Vietnam decided to stop issuing license to import plastic waste last year.
 Thailand is also set to follow this example by banning all plastic waste imports by 2021.